Ph.D. in Design Engineering and Robotics, MSc. in AI.

 Description of the research:

-Her research is focused in a locomotion system for climbing and walking in uneven terrain conditions.
+Her research is focused on how to simplify the locomotion system of robots for uneven terrain conditions.
 It is based on embodiment to achieve stable and efficient locomotion requiring little control.
-Nowadays, she is examining the feet of goats to abstract a principle that can be applied in the foot of a robot.
-Additionally, she is analyzing the effects in the interaction foot-environment when the shape and stiffness of the foot change.
+Nowadays, she is examining the feet of goats to abstract a principle that can be applied to the foot of a robot.
+Additionally, she is analyzing the effects of the interaction foot-environment when the shape and stiffness of the foot change.

 - Biologically Inspired Robots

 - Robots For Farms